Factbox: Latest on the spread of coronavirus around the world

 - Angola will prohibit the entry of citizens from China, South Korea, Italy, Iran, Nigeria, Egypt and Algeria, if they travel directly from those countries.

+- Tajikistan shut its borders to nationals of 35 countries, said industry sources on Monday.

-- A conference on the world economy due to take place in Italy later this month with Pope Francis taking part has been postponed until November because of the coronavirus outbreak, organizers said on Sunday.
+- A conference on the world economy due to take place in Italy later this month with Pope Francis taking part has been postponed until November, organizers said on Sunday.

 - G7 finance ministers will discuss by phone this week how to best to limit the impact of the outbreak on economic growth, French Finance Minister Le Maire said on Monday.

-- China’s factories were dealt a devastating blow in February as the coronavirus epidemic triggered the sharpest contraction in activity on record, a private survey showed on Monday, with the health crisis paralyzing large parts of the economy.
+- China’s factories were dealt the sharpest contraction in activity on record, a private survey showed on Monday.

-- The virus has prompted numerous cancellations or postponements of sporting events.

 - World stocks markets regained a measure of calm on Monday as hopes for a raft of global interest rate cuts to soften the economic blow of the coronavirus steadied nerves and drove U.S. Treasury yields close to 1%.
-[MKTS/GLOB]

-Compiled by Milla Nissi; Editing by Tomasz Janowski
+Compiled by Milla Nissi and Sarah Morland; Editing by Tomasz Janowski